o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-adding-aws-resources-versioning.md

 **Note**
 You can specify `$LATEST` as the value for `CustomResourceVersion`\.
 However, this replicates the unsafe behavior in previous versions of Lumberyard of using the most recent Lambda code version to process custom resource instance events\.
 This practice is not recommended for environments where failed stack updates cannot be tolerated\.

-## Retention of Lambda Functions<a name="cloud-canvas-cgf-adding-aws-resources-versioning-retention-of-lambda-functions"></a>
+## Retention of Lambda Functions {#cloud-canvas-cgf-adding-aws-resources-versioning-retention-of-lambda-functions}

 Prior to Lumberyard version 1\.16, if you deleted a type definition and then updated your project stack, the Lambda functions associated with the type definition were also deleted\.
 These functions might include custom resource handler Lambda or ARN handler Lambda functions\.

 This behavior could result in rollback errors and a potentially unrecoverable stack when you tried to update instances of the resource type\.
 For this reason, Lambda functions associated with resource types now remain in your account indefinitely and are deleted only when the project is deleted\.

 **Note**
 Lambda functions are deleted in AWS only when you run `lmbr_aws project delete`\.
 If you delete your project stack locally but not in AWS, the Lambda functions associated with your resource types will remain\.
-To delete them, you can use the AWS console or the [Cloud Canvas cleanup tool](/docs/userguide/gems/cloud-canvas/administration-aws-resource-cleanup.md#cloud-canvas-administration-aws-resource-cleanup-tool)\.
+To delete them, you can use the AWS console or the [Cloud Canvas cleanup tool](/docs/userguide/gems/cloud-canvas/administration-aws-resource-cleanup#cloud-canvas-administration-aws-resource-cleanup-tool)\.
 Because the cleanup tool can be very destructive, use it with caution, and do not use it on production deployments\.

-## Removing Unused Custom Resource Code<a name="cloud-canvas-cgf-adding-aws-resources-versioning-removing-unused-custom-resource-code"></a>
+## Removing Unused Custom Resource Code {#cloud-canvas-cgf-adding-aws-resources-versioning-removing-unused-custom-resource-code}

 As you develop new custom resources or upgrade existing ones, Lambda function versions that are no longer referenced by any instances can remain in your AWS account\.
 In most cases, the existence of these orphaned Lambda functions should not affect your AWS account's [Lambda Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)\.